Click the links below to learn more

 Academic Warning – any student with a UA GPA below 2.0 but above the Satisfactory Progress Standard (SPS)

-Academic Suspension – any student that has not met the SPS based on their overall hours after the completion of the spring term
+Academic Suspension – any student that has not met the SPS based on their overall hours after at least one term on Academic Warning

 Reinstated from Suspension – any student that has earned a suspension but has been reinstated to their college